 Samerth is a non-profit organization, founded in 1992, that works towards development of a humane, sustainable and equitable society.
-Samerth has worked over 25 years in the areas of education, healthcare, water harvesting, rural sanitation, women’s empowerment and livelihoods in different parts of the country especially in the states of Gujarat and Chhattisgarh.
 The focus is on improving the conditions of marginalized communities and to that extent Samerth helps vulnerable communities to gain access to their social and economic rights and their programs are developed as per the requirement of the respective communities.

 IDRF Partner Since: 2009

-Please click on the link to know more about Samerth’s Taleem Kendra’s programs to educate children with special needs.
+Please click on the links to learn more about Samerth’s Water Harvesting programs in Gujarat and Chhattisgarh.